 6. CV Library

-Understandably then, their CV maker is an addition to their site rather than the centrepiece.
+Understandably then, the CV Library builder is an addition to their site rather than the centrepiece.

-Because of that, they only offer one template, and there are no colour options, so your CV may end up looking identical to the CVs of this site’s other users.
+Because of that, they only offer one template, and there are no colour options, so your CV may end up looking identical to the CVs of this site’s other users — which could be a problem for you, given CV Library’s popularity in the UK.

 As a free tool, you can download your CV as a PDF without paying, but there’s no DOCX option, meaning you can’t edit your CV without logging back onto their platform.

-The plus side of using CV Library is that you can see your CV being updated in real time as you add information to it.
-CV Library uses a unique interface where you enter your details on the left hand side, while the right hand side displays your in-progress CV.
+The plus side of using CV Library is that you can see your CV being updated in real-time as you add information.
+CV Library uses a unique interface where you enter your details on the left-hand side while the right-hand side displays your in-progress CV.

 Here’s CV Library’s interface and their template: